receives and displays PONG from rusnet server every 30 seconds

-#2 Updated by gry almost 4 years ago
+#2 Updated by gry about 4 years ago

 I think Quassel might be failing to disconnect as any activity from server lets it know that the connection is active (including broken pongs).
 However it stays unclear why it keeps pinging that often (pongs are displayed 2-3 times every minute).